-The Centre for Rural and Remote Area Health (CRRAH) and the Centre for Australian Indigenous Knowledges (CAIK) research and development agenda focuses on Indigenous Human Rights, Indigenous Research Methodologies and the health and well-being of Aboriginal and Torres Strait Islanders.
+The Centre for Rural and Remote Area Health (CRRAH) and the College for Australian Indigenous Studies (CAIS) research and development agenda focuses on Indigenous Human Rights, Indigenous Research Methodologies and the health and well-being of Aboriginal and Torres Strait Islanders.

 CRRAH specialises in community controlled Indigenous health research and has undertaken studies in areas such as: